-Use cylindrical coordinates r, $\theta$ (or $\phi$ if you want), and z.
+Use cylindrical coordinates r, $\theta$ (or $\phi$ if you want), and z around the z-axis.
 What variable is obviously the one to integrate first?
 For the second integration, discuss each possibility and explain which is the best choice.
-Would it have been easier to use Cartesian coordinates x, y and z instead of cylindrical ones?
-[1, Triple Integrals]
+Use pictures to make your points.[1, Triple Integrals]